- Support CWL

 Fay Abrahams Stender was born in Berkeley in 1932, the third generation of her mother's family to be born in the Bay Area.
 She attended Reed College and graduated from U.C.
 Berkeley with a major in English Literature, going on to receive a law degree from the University of Chicago in 1956.

 After clerking for Associate Justice John W. Shenk, California Supreme Court, Ms. Stender associated with criminal defense attorney Charles Garry, where, over the next ten years, she founded the Prison Law Project and represented a number of prisoners, including George Jackson, whose prison letters were published in 1970 as Soledad Brother.
 She was also active in professional organizations on the national, state and local levels.
 She was a member of CWL's first elected board, and even after leaving the board remained actively involved in the organization's work.
 Fay chaired CWL's Joint Custody Project, and served on the advisory Committee of the Women's Litigation Unit.
 She also chaired the San Francisco Bar Association's Employment of Women Committee, and served on the charter board of Equal Rights Advocates' Lesbian Rights Project.

 In the early morning hours of Memorial Day, 1979, Fay was shot five times by an intruder who falsely accused her of betraying George Jackson.
-Gravely injured and seriously disabled, she committed suicide one year later.
+Gravely injured and seriously disabled, she took her life one year later.
 She was survived by her mother, sister, husband, two children, and by numerous friends and colleagues.

 Throughout her life, Fay undertook unpopular causes and worked with under-represented groups and individuals.
 Her tenacity, creativity, and compelling sense of justice were legendary, and her commitment, energy and integrity enriched all who were privileged to work with her.